stacksgov/sips/sips/sip-028/sip-028-sbtc_peg.md

 The criteria described above will be used to identify sBTC Signers that are able to meet some or all of the responsibilities described in the previous section.

 ### Selection Process
 The initial sBTC Signer Set will be finalized from the list of eligible Signers, based on the above criteria.
-The results will be published as a dicussion in the [sBTC Working Group](https://github.com/stacks-network/sbtc/discussions/624).
+The results will be published as a discussion in the [sBTC Working Group](https://github.com/stacks-network/sbtc/discussions/624).

 The selection process is as follows:
 1. **Nomination Phase**: Open a call for nominations within the community.
 2. **Evaluation & Community Feedback**: The proposed signer set will be published to provide transparency.
 3. **SIP Vote**: The community will vote on the signer criteria and proposed signer set.
 4. **Final Selection**: The final list of signers will be selected based on community feedback and successful completion of SIP-028.

 ### Updating The sBTC Signer Set
 In the event that the sBTC Signer Set needs to be updated (for example, if a signer is no longer available to complete their responsibilities) sBTC Signers can perform a threshold vote to agree on the updated set.
 This process will also be performed if a signer needs to rotate their cryptographic keys.

 ## Related Work